dials/dials/doc/sphinx/documentation/tutorials/developer_tutorial.rst

 the bounding box and mask methods are crucial for integration to work;
 partiality is currently only used in reporting and can be a placeholder.

-The extention should have the ability to dump the profile model to phil parameters so that it can be input via a profile.phil file to, for example, re-run integration with the same profile parameters.
+The extension should have the ability to dump the profile model to phil parameters so that it can be input via a profile.phil file to, for example, re-run integration with the same profile parameters.